stfkolev/chaospelt/README.md

 ## License

-Firewall is licensed under the BSD 3-Clause License - see the `LICENSE` file for details
+Chaospelt is licensed under the BSD 3-Clause License - see the `LICENSE` file for details

 ## Contributing